vezzolter/DSA/DataStructures/LinkedList/SinglyLinkedList/SinglyLinkedList.md

 ---
 🧠 **Space Expenses:**
-- **Pointer Overhead** — each node stores an additional pointer to the next node.
+- **Pointer Overhead** — each node stores an additional pointer to the next node, regardless of whether the node actually has next or not.
 - **Memory Fragmentation** — nodes are dynamically allocated in separate memory locations, potentially causing fragmentation and reducing cache efficiency.